Cybersecurity Reference > Glossary

 C-UAS solutions typically employ multiple detection methods including radar, radio frequency analyzers, electro-optical sensors, and acoustic detection to identify approaching drones.
 Once a threat is detected, these systems can deploy various countermeasures such as signal jamming to disrupt drone communications, directed energy weapons to disable electronics, kinetic interceptors, or cyber attacks to take control of the drone.

-The cybersecurity aspect of C-UAS involves both protecting the counter-drone systems themselves from cyber attacks and using cyber techniques as countermeasures.
+The cybersecurity dimension of C-UAS involves both protecting the counter-drone systems themselves from compromise and using cyber techniques as countermeasures.
 Attackers may attempt to hack C-UAS networks to disable defenses, while defenders can exploit vulnerabilities in drone software or communications protocols to neutralize threats.
 Modern C-UAS platforms require robust cybersecurity measures including encrypted communications, secure software updates, and network segmentation to prevent adversaries from compromising these critical defense systems.

 Need Protection from Drone Threats?